dntjdgur/ml-nlp/README.md

-# Text Classification on Relevance - Natural Language Processing Model
+# Grammar Correction - Natural Language Processing Model
 ## Project Purpose
 This project is to build a basic NLP model that can perform text classifications.
 Text classification models are best known by Chat-GPT4 or Llama, that performs the task of assigning a label or class to a given text.
 We've already conducted a classification analysis from NLP - Sentiment Analysis model, that determines whether the texts are indicating an emotionally distressed or eustressed nature by labeling each text to a given numerical indicator.
 This study is to create a Grammatical Error Correction model (GEC) that finds any grammatical errors in the sentences, transform them into a corrected format.